altillimity/L-Band-Decoders/README.md

 - Record a baseband
 - Demodulate with the MetOp Demodulator flowchart
 - Process the soft symbols with MetOp Decoder
-- Use that file in MetFy3x or run it through the CADU RSynchroderand to continue
-- Run the resulting CADU file through the MetOp AVHRR Decoder
+- Run the resulting CADU file through the MetOp AVHRR Decoder / You can also use MetFy3x instead